 Following all of these tips will give you a great start to keeping your website safe from hackers, but there are so many more things that need doing.
 To find out more tips, why not follow us on Facebook?

 Need your website safe and secure quicker than that?
 We offer Website Care Plans and usually have new clients set up, and knowing their website is safe, within 48 hours.
-So either get in touch, or why not take advantage of our free website security scan to see where you are first?
+So either get in touch, or book a FREE consultation below to chat about our Website Care Plans and how having one could help take the stress away for you